Search Active Directory: How to Find AD Objects

-In this article, you will learn how to search Active Directory to find AD objects such as users, computers, OUs, and groups.
-There are several options for searching AD, you can use the built-in Active Directory Users and Computers console (ADUC), PowerShell, or third party tools.
-In this guide, I’ll show you examples of all three.
+In this article, you will learn how to search Active Directory to find objects such as users, computers, OUs, and groups.
+There are multiple options for searching Active Directory some provide more features than others such as creating advanced filters.

 Using Active Directory Users and Computers click the find Icon.